(855) 924-532024/7 Admissions

 Local Data

-Xanax Addiction Statistics in Norwood
+Xanax Addiction Statistics in Bergen County

 Benzodiazepine misuse, including Xanax, has increased significantly among adults in Bergen County and across New Jersey.
 The statistics below highlight key trends in prescription benzodiazepine addiction.